PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 He didn't make it while finding the income for sonic Godspeed, Mark.

-# Conic the Cat
-"HAPPY BIRHTDAY!" as they fall to an exploding death

 # Bart leaning on skateboard
 "EAT SHIT" said on a teal gradient background as he spins